spinecone/build-a-bot-workshop/set_up_github.md

 *
 If you don't have a GitHub account, you'll need to create one first at https://github.com/join (the free version will be fine)

 *
-Fork the hello world bot template at https://github.com/tpinecone/hello-world-bot/

-(Note: by forking the hello world bot template, you'll be able to keep your bot and the changes you make to it separate from the original template repo.)
-*
 Copy the HTTPS clone url for the fork (it should resemble https://github.com/[your_username]/hello-world-bot.git)
 *